Confused about the entry age requirements for Term Insurance? Learn what it is and how it can affect your coverage options and premiums.

 Review existing policies to ensure they still meet current financial needs.

-Analyse the term insurance requirements based on the fact or otherwise that the dependents still require the support.
+Analyse the term insurance requirements based on the fact that the dependents still require support.

 Other options include short-term policies or perhaps a permanent life policy.